-Whilst the face-to-face Sexuality Summer School (SSS) has had to be postponed until 2021, its scheduled contributors from around the world have come together digitally in the spirit of queer collaboration to create a free online resource of talks, readings, and provocations responding the SSS20 theme: Queering the Archive.
+This year’s Sexuality Summer School will take place Monday 24 – Friday 28 May 2021.
+We will draw on the materials and resources developed last year by contributors from around the world who came together digitally in the spirit of queer collaboration to create a free online resource of talks, readings, and provocations responding the SSS20 theme: Queering the Archive.

 We welcome your responses and thoughts on these contributions by email, comment or using #QueeringtheArchive

 Prolific queer visual artist De LaGrace Volcano rediscovers their extensive archive with the help Christie Costello in this 3-part video presentation.